 After graduation, Andy attended Wake Forest University where he majored in English with minors in Writing and Economics.
 He says that his college experience consisted of rigorous academics, intensely stimulating relationships, and significant fun.
 A few stated highlights were being on the club basketball team, writing for the newspaper, and studying abroad for a semester.
 He began working at Falling Creek during the summers and spent the last several on staff.
 He identified the core values of service, community, personal development, and love as contributing to his connection with camp.

-Since leaving Wake Forest, Andy has been working and traveling.
-He spent the fall in South Lake Tahoe, CA working at the Stanford Sierra Conference Center and will be living in London this spring as an assistant for Wake Forest’s Worrell House program.
-He’s elated for the opportunity to join full time and is excited to begin working and learning with the team.Email Andy
+Since leaving Wake Forest, Andy has worked and traveled around the country and world.
+He spent a fall in South Lake Tahoe, CA working at the Stanford Sierra Conference Center and lived in London during spring ’22 as an assistant for Wake Forest’s Worrell House program.
+He was elated for the opportunity to join the FCC full time team in 2022.Email Andy